Mark Pesce: Early life

-Pesce was born in Everett, Massachusetts in 1962.
+Pesce was born on December 8, 1962, in Everett, Massachusetts.
 In September 1980, Pesce attended Massachusetts Institute of Technology (MIT) for a Bachelor of Science degree, but left in June 1982 to pursue opportunities in the newly emerging high-tech industry.
 He worked as an engineer for the next few years, developing prototype firmware and software for SecurID cards.

 Career

 In 1988, Pesce joined Shiva Corporation, which pioneered and popularized dial-up networking.
 Pesce's role in the company was to develop user interfaces, and his research extended into virtual reality.

 In 1991, Pesce founded the Ono-Sendai Corporation, named after a fictitious company in the William Gibson novel Neuromancer.
 Ono-Sendai was a first-generation virtual reality startup, chartered to create inexpensive, home-based networked VR systems.
 The company developed a key technology, which earned Pesce his first patent for a "Sourceless Orientation Sensor" that tracks the motion of persons in virtual environments.
 Sega Corporation of America would use the technology on the design of the Sega VR, a consumer head-mounted display (HMD).

 In 1993, Apple hired Pesce as a consulting engineer to develop interfaces between Apple and IBM networking products.
 In early 1994, while in San Francisco, Pesce, with software engineers Tony Parisi and Gavin Bell, spearheaded an effort to standardize 3D on the Web, and formed VRML Architecture Group (VAG), under the leadership of Pesce.
 The purpose of VRML was to allow for the creation of 3D environments within the World Wide Web, accessible through a web browser.
 Working in conjunction with such corporations as Microsoft, Netscape, Silicon Graphics, Sun Microsystems and Sony, Pesce convinced the industry to accept the new protocol as a standard for desktop virtual reality.
-This development spring-boarded Pesce into a career which has included extensive writings for both the popular and scientific press, teaching and lecturing at universities, conferences, performances, presentations, and films appearances.
+This development spring-boarded Pesce into a career which has included extensive writings for both the popular and scientific press, teaching and lecturing at universities, conferences, performances, presentations, and film appearances.